packetgeek/recoll-docker/README.md

 - the Recoll search engine
 - the web front-end to the Recoll search engine
 - the recollstatus script, which will show the status of an in-progress recollindex session
+- an Apache2 interface to the files folder

 Over the years, I've experimented with a number document search engines.
 Most don't have a web front-end, which limited choices to only a handful.
 The engine that I initially settled on for long term home lab use was Recoll.
 It was nice because I was able to tweak how the results were displayed in the web interface.